davydovanton/hanami-serializer/README.md

 end
 ```

-#### Serializator
+#### Serializer
-We can user other serializator as a type for attribute:
+We can user other serializer as a type for attribute:

 ```ruby
 class AvatarSerializer < Hanami::Serializer::Base